attainu-falcon/falcon-course-module/coding-challenges/README.md

 > Any term of the Fibonacci series is found by adding up the two numbers before it.

 # Challenge 20 - Pangram
-Given a string, find all characters that are missing from the string, i.e., the characters that can make string a Pangram.
-We need to print output in alphabetic order.
+Given a string, find all characters that are missing from the string, i.e., the characters that can make the string a pangram.
+Print the output in alphabetic order, case-insensitive.

-> **Note:** Pangram is a sentence containing every letter in the English alphabet.
+> **Note:** A pangram is a sentence containing every letter in the English alphabet.

 ```
 Input : The quick brown fox jumps